Skip to content

 Currency Converter

 This converter provides instant approximate conversions between 12 major world currencies: US Dollar, Euro, British Pound, Japanese Yen, Canadian Dollar, Australian Dollar, Swiss Franc, Chinese Yuan, Indian Rupee, Mexican Peso, South Korean Won, and Brazilian Real.
-Simply enter an amount, select your currencies, and swap direction with one click.
+Exchange rates shift every second in the $7.5 trillion-per-day forex market, so the rates here are mid-market reference values intended for budgeting, price comparison, and travel planning.
+For actual money transfers, always check the live rate from your bank or transfer service before confirming a transaction.

 How Currency Conversion Works